Moses Elkan

-Moses Elkan (משה אלחנן; died January 31, 1822) was a Russian physician and Hebrew scholar.
+Moses Elkan (משה אלחנן; died January 31, 1822) was a Russian medical doctor and Hebrew scholar.

 Elkan's works include a hymn in Hebrew and French addressed to Czar Alexander I (Munich, 1811).
 He also published a manual in German on the history of the Jewish people, accompanied by a geographical sketch of Palestine, intended for use in Jewish schools.
 It was later translated into Russian by Z. Minor (Moscow, 1880).